erkdonovan-zz/erkdonovan.github.io/_posts/2014-10-02-called-myself-a-dev.md

 Two nights a week I walk from work over to The Lab on Queen St W and I learn to code for two hours with other students, one teacher, and two+ awesome mentors that help us when we are confused.
 And it’s two nights a week that I am enjoying and happy to be extending my “in front of the computer” hours.

 I will be taking the Web Development course until mid-December and by then I should have a well rounded understanding of HTML5, CSS3, and responsive design!
-And yesterday!, while one of my co-workers (a real dev) was showing me what something meant a few others where talking (loudly!) and I asked them to shhh because the devs where working, including me!
+And yesterday!, while one of my co-workers (a real dev) was showing me what something meant a few others were talking (loudly!) and I asked them to shhh because the devs were working, including me!